dimsemenov/PhotoSwipe/README.md

 See "examples/index.html".

-This example assumes no jQuery at all and is heavily optimised for Webkit and Mozilla browsers.
+This example assumes no jQuery at all and is heavily optimised for WebKit and Mozilla browsers.

 Getting Started - Default Distribution (with jQuery plugin)